cracklingscapitalofsouthdakota649/gpu_benchmark/README.md

 # 🤖 GPU/CPU Benchmark Suite

-A robust benchmarking framework for evaluating GPU and CPU performance using PyTorch, pytest, and Allure reporting.
+**A Universal Benchmarking Framework for PyTorch Performance.**

-Supports NVIDIA, AMD, Intel, DirectML, and CPU-only execution, with performance metrics and interactive dashboards.
+Evaluate and compare GPU and CPU performance with unparalleled accuracy using PyTorch, pytest, and detailed Allure reporting.
+This robust framework offers out-of-the-box support for heterogeneous hardware, including NVIDIA, AMD, Intel, DirectML, and standard CPU-only execution.
+Generate clear performance metrics and interactive dashboards to quickly identify bottlenecks and optimize model execution across any accelerator.

 ---